revcherrycoke/scihubify/README.md

 # scihubify
 A Firefox extension that provides a toolbar button to open the current page on Sci-Hub, as well as context menu entries for opening links on Sci-Hub and search for selected text (e.g. DOIs, bibliography entries) on Sci-Hub.
-The latter also works from within the PDF-Viewer.
+The latter also works from within the PDF-Viewer, making it a very useful research tool (highlight a bibliography entry and jump straight to the referenced paper!).

 See https://addons.mozilla.org/en-US/firefox/addon/scihubify/ for screenshots and the latest signed release.